-From the days when we were trained in the seminary, we were reminded of a rather important consideration: the sacraments of the Church are intended for the living.
+From the days when I was trained to be a priest in the seminary, we were reminded of a rather important consideration: the sacraments of the Church are intended for the living.

-Being in close proximity to a hospital, we receive a significant number of requests to visit people in the hospital.
+Being in close proximity to a hospital and several facilities for the aging, we receive a significant number of requests to visit people in the hospital and nursing homes.
 Some people call asking for the last rites for their loved one.
 Others call for a priest to hear their confession or to bring them Holy Communion.
-Unfortunately, there seems to be a great variety in the levels of understanding—and even some confusion—regarding when a priest should be called to visit a patient.
+Unfortunately, there seems to be a great variety in the levels of understanding—and even some confusion—regarding when a priest should be called to visit a patient/resident.

 As a general rule of thumb, whenever there is an emergency, call for the priest immediately.
 Tragedies such as car accidents, heart attacks, strokes and any unforeseen grave situation should prompt an immediate call for a priest.
 Please realize, however, that most priests lead a busy daily schedule and are not usually sitting around just waiting for an emergency call.
 We try to act promptly, but sometimes we are in a meeting, teaching in the school, hearing a confession, answering an important phone message, etc., and may not be able to drop everything we are doing instantly.
 If we hear that it is an emergency situation, we will do our best to respond as soon as possible.